 Medications can certainly reduce withdrawal symptoms during detox.
 However, to ensure a successful and full recovery with medication-assisted detoxes, professionals can ensure that a patient is supervised for any kind of dangerous complication that may arise during the medical detoxification.
 Doctors, nurses, and staff will do an intake to determine one’s level of Librium addiction and health needs.
 Detox at Arete Recovery also includes FDA-approved medications to limit withdrawals to prevent relapse.

-According to the National Institute on Drug Abuse (NIDA), counseling and other behavioral therapies are a big part of coming clean a drug addiction.
+According to the National Institute on Drug Abuse (NIDA), APA are a big part of coming clean a drug addiction.
 In therapy, users will learn how to replace drugs by identifying other activities and drug resistance skills, motivation and problem-solving skills where users learn how to function in both family and community settings.
 Therapists typically teach problem-solving abilities as well as ways to identify triggers and motivations for taking the drug.

 Treating a substance abuse disorder like Librium may also involve getting admitted to an inpatient or residential program.
 Arete Recovery’s team of specialists will recommend the right program based on the detoxification process and the severity of one’s case and symptoms.
 Generally speaking, an inpatient recovery program extends for 45 days and is more suited for a short-term recovery period.When addiction is more severe, one might be recommended for a residential recovery program for a long-term recovery period lasting anywhere from 60-90+ days.